enginedave/mynotessite/_regnotes/regulationm2.markdown

     <p>
         <strong>Access to extensions to buildings other than dwellings</strong><br>
         <strong>M2.</strong><br>
-            Suitable independent access shall be provided to the extension where reasonably practicable.
+            Suitable independent access must be provided to the extension where reasonably practicable.<br><br>
+            Requirement M2 does not apply where suitable access to the extension is provided through the building that is extended.
     </p>
   </div>
 </div>